 The Animal Ethics Committee is constituted by the MCRI Executive with authority to approve and monitor all animal based research at The Melbourne Children's Campus.
 The AEC is guided by the Terms of Reference provided by the MCRI Executive Committee, such Terms being supported by legislative requirements.

-In Victoria, the use of animals for research and teaching is regulated by Part 3 of the Prevention of Cruelty to Animals Act 1986 (POCTA) and Part 4 of the Prevention of Cruelty to Animals Regulations 2008.
+In Victoria, the use of animals for research and teaching is regulated by the Prevention of Cruelty to Animals Act 1986 (POCTA) and the Prevention of Cruelty to Animals Regulations 2019.

-Under the POCTA, the conduct of Scientific Procedures using animals in Victoria must be licensed by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR – Agriculture Victoria) and within the parameters prescribed by the current Australian code for the care and use of animals for scientific purposes.
+Under the POCTA, the conduct of Scientific Procedures using animals in Victoria must be licensed by the regulating authority, Animal Welfare Victoria - Agriculture Victoria, Dept Jobs Precincts & Regions, and within the parameters prescribed by the current Australian code for the care and use of animals for scientific purposes.
 An obligation to respect animals underpins the code.

 The AEC support opportunities that promote the development and use of techniques to replace the use of animals in scientific and teaching activities, and, encourage staff to look to refinement of methods and procedures.

 'Animal welfare' means how an animal is coping with the conditions in which it lives.